Potatoes Au Gratin

 Storing info

-Make ahead of time.
+Make it ahead of time.
 Assemble this dish the day before.
-Be sure to cover with plastic wrap, pressing the top of the casserole.
+Be sure to cover it with plastic wrap, pressing the top of the casserole.
 Store in the fridge and bake according to directions.

-STORE leftovers in an airtight container in the fridge for 2-3 days.
+STORE leftover easy au gratin potatoes in an airtight container in the fridge for 2-3 days.

-Bake and FREEZE.
-Whether you are making them ahead of time, or have leftovers, freeze baked Au Gratin for up to 1 month.
-Keep in mind the texture of potatoes do change when frozen.
+Bake and freeze.
+Whether you are making them ahead of time, or have leftovers, allow the baked potatoes to cool before wrapping them tightly with plastic wrap and again with aluminum foil.
+Freeze for up to 1 month.
+Keep in mind the texture of potatoes does change when frozen.

 Potatoes Au Gratin Recipe